 Petitions to withdraw from a course in a previous semester will not be accepted.

 Extension of deadline to complete grade of incomplete.

-Request to return from a personal leave of absence.
+Request to return from a voluntary leave of absence.

 Grade option change after the deadline